Melvin Phelps PO Box 493, Copenhagen, NY 13626

-High schools, colleges and many organizations are beginning to require students or members to complete a specific number of community service hours prior to graduation or as part of their membership to the organization.
+High schools, colleges and many organizations require students or members to complete a specific number of community service hours prior to graduation or as part of their membership to the organization.
 Why the big push for community service?
 Research has shown that community service has many benefits for everyone.

 Young people who participate in community service projects tend to become more involved in their communities.
 This leads to them caring more about their neighborhood, becoming active voters, and remaining involved in their communities.